michielbaird/rp-runner-switcher/README.md

 This ensures the correct link-rp.x file is used when linking your binary.
 Some HALs require this explicitly instead of relying on memory.x.

 Make sure link-rp.x is included in your project and correctly describes the RP2040 memory layout.

+## Example

+For a project setupe example.
+See a blinky example: https://github.com/michielbaird/rp-runner-switcher/tree/main/examples/blinky_embassy